vaidis/backupi/README.md

 # BackuPI
-backpi is a simple backup script used with cron to sync remote folders with a usb stick using smb or ssh
+backpi is a simple backup script used with cron to sync remote folders with a usb stick using smb or ssh and send a detailed email report

 ## crontab settings
 ```